Verizon/5GEdgeTutorials/README.md

 **Boto3 tutorials**

-After generating your AWS access and secret access keys, you can go ahead an run the automation document.
+After generating your AWS access and secret access keys, navigate to the `sdk-tutorials` folder and you can go ahead an run either of the Boto3 infrastructure automation documents.

 ```
 python EC2botoTutorial.py